Call Center Workforce Management Guide

 Contact center managers of single, voice-only operations can still rely on experience, a spreadsheet, and a set of Erlang C tables to plan staff schedules.
 Invented by a Dane in 1917, Erlang C tables are calculations based on the number of agents needed in a contact center with a given number of calls per hour, a given average length of a call, and an acceptable level of delay in answering the call.

-Though this seems reasonable enough, these calculations have major shortcomings for the modern service operation.
+Spreadsheets, though, are hard-pressed to meet the challenges of a modern contact center.
 They can only assume a steady call rate and a zero abandonment rate; they frequently result in overstaffing; they only take single-skilled “standard” agents into account; they cannot consider priority-call schemes nor all-segmentation strategies, nor can they be applied when scheduling for multi- channel (e.g., e-mail, text, and chat) interactions.

 Average handling time is the other key KPI that must be monitored two-dimensionally, by operations.
 AHT includes After Call Work (ACW), which is the time the agent does not spend interacting with the customer in real-time; instead, they're working on related administrative tasks, such as e-mailing or scanning docs.